Automatic Clustering for Unsupervised Risk Diagnosis of Vehicle Driving for Smart Road: Methodology

 The $s(i)$ is bounded between [-1, 1].
-A high $s(i)$ indicates that the instance is well matched to its own cluster and poorly matched to neighbouring clusters.
-Near $+1$ denotes highly dense clustering, when $a(i) \ll b(i)$. $s(i)<0$ generally indicates that $i$ has been assigned to the wrong cluster, as a different cluster is more similar. $s(i)$ around zero means that the instance is on the decision boundary of two neighbouring clusters, which also indicates overlapping.
+A high $s(i)$ indicates that the instance $i$ is better matched to its own cluster than neighbouring clusters.
+Near $+1$ denotes highly dense clustering, when $a(i) \ll b(i)$. $s(i)<0$ generally indicates that $i$ has been assigned to a wrong cluster, as a different cluster is more similar. $s(i)$ around zero means that the instance is on the decision boundary of two neighbouring clusters, which also indicates overlapping.

+In Eq.5, $(S^*-bSI)$ indicates the performance is optimised by reducing the difference between the optimal value $S^*$ (when all $S_k=1$) and $bSI$.

 \textit{(b) Inter-cluster Variation}